BrainLesion/panoptica/README.md

 The package provides 3 core modules:

-1. Instance Approximator
+1. Instance Approximator: instance approximation algorithms in panoptic segmentation evaluation.
+Available now: connected components algorithm.
-1. Instance Matcher
+1. Instance Matcher: instance matching algorithm in panoptic segmentation evaluation, to align and compare predicted instances with reference instances.
-1. Panoptic Evaluator
+1. Panoptic Evaluator: Evaluation of panoptic segmentation performance by evaluating matched instance pairs and calculating various metrics like true positives, Dice score, IoU, and ASSD for each instance.

 <!-- ?TODO: add module figure? -->

 ## Installation

-To install the current release, you can simply run:
+The current release requires python 3.10.
+To install it, you can simply run:

 ```sh
 pip install panoptica